dfcheca/Arndt-Compositions/README.md

-# Arndt-Compositions
+# Arndt Compositions: Connections with Fibonacci Numbers, Statistics, and Generalizations

-Files from the thesis 'Arndt Compositions: Connections with Fibonacci Numbers, Statistics, and Generalizations'
+These are the files from my thesis 'Arndt Compositions: Connections with Fibonacci Numbers, Statistics, and Generalizations'.